pjnovas/doorbell/README.md

 ## Power source

-My plan is to use an 18650 with a 3v3 zener diode but I haven't any so I'll update it sooner, so far I pluged in the 18650 cell directly (4.2v) so fingercross to not get a burned ESP soon.
+My plan is to use an 18650 with a 3v3 zener diode but I don't have any diode (I'll update it when I get some).
+I have plugged in a 18650 cell directly (4.2v) so _fingers cross_ to not get a burned ESP soon.

 ## How it works